The Cars In The Fast And The Furious: Tokyo Drift

 Given the popularity of the series, it was later turned into a Live show, where fans could witness the action first-hand.
 We popped along for the ride in our Fast & Furious Live review.

-If you’re wondering how they required that many cars, there were eleven Nissan 350zs, which were shipped in directly from Japan because they required right-hand drive cars, given that it was based in Tokyo.
+If you’re wondering why they required that many cars, there were eleven Nissan 350zs shipped in directly from Japan because they required right-hand drive cars, given that it was based in Tokyo.

 Three would later be sacrificed for the greater good, written off in crash scenes.

-On top of that, they also purchased ten Mitsubishi Lancer Evolution IXs, most of which were converted to rear-wheel drive for their participation in the drifting scenes.
+On top of that, they also purchased ten Mitsubishi Lancer Evolution IX cars, most of which were converted to rear-wheel drive for their participation in the drifting scenes.

-Almost all the cars had to be purchased second-hand since they were out of production then.
-This included the likes of Nissan Silvia’s, Mazda RX7, and even Toyota Chasers.
+Almost all the cars had to be purchased second-hand since they were out of production by then.
+This included Nissan Silvias, Mazda RX7s, and even Toyota Chasers.

 nissan silvia s15 drift race

-As you can imagine, a vast amount of that budget would’ve been used for modifying each car to ensure that they were ideal for their role in the movie, sometimes even using entirely different chassis’, which we discussed in-depth in our Paul Walker Skyline article.
+As you can imagine, a vast amount of that budget would’ve been used to modify each car to ensure that it was ideal for its role in the movie, sometimes even using an entirely different chassis.
+We discussed this aspect in detail in our Paul Walker Skyline article.

-We’re sure you’re here as you want to take a look back at some of the crazy cars which were made for the Tokyo Drift movie and also to find out a little more about them.
+We’re sure you’re here to take a look back at some of the crazy cars made for the Tokyo Drift movie and learn a little more about them.
 You’ve visited the perfect place.

-Let’s take an in-depth look at our favorite cars from the movie!
+Let’s take an in-depth look at our favorite cars from Tokyo Drift!

 2001 Nissan Silvia S15 Spec-S – “Mona Lisa”